johnnywagner/MnMSCC/README.md

 →
 ### Auto Appending User Provided Files
 by default, the program scans a folder named "userFiles" in the same directory as the code and appends whatever single cycle .wavs or .syx files you'd like to the end of the generated list.
+This folder needs to be in the same folder as the python code.
+These files can be .wav, .syx, or any other audio file type accepted by C6 that has a file extension length of 3 characters (.wav) & can have any naming convention for ordering them, as long as they end in the letters/numbers you want them to show up as on the MnM.
+ie: 01tri1.wav" & "02_signaldescription_saw.syx"
+will generate: 'tri1.wav' & 'saw.wav' respectively at the end of the chord file list.
+The program will remove any '_' characters from the last 4 characters of the filename for convenience.

 ### Sending the Generated Waveforms to Elektron's C6 Software
 After the program completes, there will be a folder containing all of the samples in .wav format to send to the monomachine.
 C6 only uses 4 letter names for each .wav once it send them to a machine, taking the first three and last characters of an input file to use as the display name.